-Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to spouses or common-law partners and minor children.
+Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to spouse or common-law partners and minor children.

-T5 Slip - Statement of Investment Income
+T5 Slip - Statement of Investment Income/Relevé 3

 The T5 is used to report dividend income, interest income and foreign taxes paid on your investments held in a non-registered account.
+You will also receive a Relevé 3 if you are a Quebec resident.
 The amounts in the boxes of the T5 represent the total of the amounts shown on the Investment Income Summary.
-You will receive a separate T5 if you hold a USD-denominated account.
+You will receive a separate T5 if you hold USD-denominated account.
 Please note that the slip will not be issued if the total investment income is less than \$50, but you must still include this income in your tax return.
 Note that the income from discount bonds, such as Treasury Bills and commercial paper are not included on the T5, but they must also be reported.